KenOverholt/CarND-Advanced-Lane-Lines/writeup.md

 The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+- [x] Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
+- [ ] Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+- [ ] Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+- [ ] Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
+- [ ] Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
+- [ ] Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
+- [ ] Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+- [ ] Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 [//]: # (Image References)

+[image1a]: ./results/original_checkerboard.jpg "Original"
-[image1]: ./examples/undistort_output.png "Undistorted"
+[image1b]: ./results/undistorted_checkerboard.jpg "Undistorted"
 [image2]: ./test_images/test1.jpg "Road Transformed"
 [image3]: ./examples/binary_combo_example.jpg "Binary Example"
 [image4]: ./examples/warped_straight_lines.jpg "Warp Example"